👉 TAP TO SAVE 50% WITH CODE SPRING

 So, McGreevy isn’t really a stuff guy anyway.
 His best attribute has to be his control and command.
 McGreevy was lauded as a prospect for his exceptional command, and he had just a 1.88 BB/9 last season.
 That’s a great real baseball skill to have, but it doesn’t do much in fantasy when the pitcher is still allowing lots of hits and runs.

 He had a 1.25 WHIP last year despite such an incredible walk rate.
 The best thing he has going for him from a fantasy perspective may be volume.
-McGreevy threw 170.2 innings between the majors and minors last season, and the rebuilding (and pitching starved) Cardinals may need to rely on him to eat some innings this season.
-He’s probably best in deep leagues where volume is scarce, but even then he really isn’t all that exciting.
+McGreevy threw 170.2 innings between the majors and minors last season, and the rebuilding (and pitching-starved) Cardinals may need to rely on him to eat some innings this season.
+He’s probably best in deep leagues where volume is scarce, but even then, he really isn’t all that exciting.

-This was a great start from McGreevy, but it came with lowered velocity and lost movement on his pitches.
+Verdict: This was a great start from McGreevy, but it came with lowered velocity and lost movement on his pitches.
 He was already toeing the line in terms of stuff, and any setback only hurts his ability to succeed.
 He could be a good volume/groundball/no walks kind of pitcher, but it will likely come with a sub-20% strikeout rate and an ERA higher than four.
 In standard leagues, that just doesn’t cut it.
-In deeper leagues he’s fine as an innings eater, but there is virtually no upside here.
+In deeper leagues, he’s fine as an innings eater, but there is virtually no upside here.
 Throw in the fact that he pitches for a bad team, and I’m even less interested.

 More Fantasy Baseball Advice